 Tip #2: Stand out & evoke emotion

 When it comes to sounds… Interestingly enough, whatever is popular on YouTube, I almost try to do the polar opposite of that, because I just don’t like trends very much.
 That means that when it comes to my YouTube videos, the music there tends to be kind of strange.
-It includes country, classical, funk, and reggae.
+It includes country music, classical music, funk music, and reggae music.
 The main purpose of music is to install some kind of feeling.
 Take your favorite artist, for example, their music makes you feel something.
 Connected, relatable, sad, happy… There are so many emotions that we can create using music.
 That’s why it’s so important to get it right in your videos.
 If you don’t, the whole video is… screwed, more or less!

 Tip #3: Make the right cuts

 When I’m editing, I often zoom in on the music to see where the major beat happens, so that I can make necessary cuts in those places.
 However, I also do break those rules sometimes to make it less predictable.
 You don’t want the viewer to know exactly what’s coming up.
 Skip one beat every now and then or put it in between beats, which throws people off but sometimes it works really, really well.
 Slowly but surely my edit is starting to come together.